vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/3-intro-to-backend.md

     ![update-canopy-ui-2.png](./images/update-canopy-ui-2.png)

+    Don't hit `Upgrade` yet.
+We need to change the image version as well!

-4. For the image, point to a newer version:
+3. For the image, point to a newer version:

    - tag: `0.3`